aapupu/MIST/README.md

 pip install -e .
 ```

-**Note: If cuda is available, GPU modes will be run automatically.**
+**Note: MIST is implemented in Pytorch framework.
+If cuda is available, GPU modes will be run automatically.**

 Usage
 -------